ricardopeeps28-oss/whiskers-OS/README.md

 ################# whisker OS 1.5 prototype release ##############

-a new version of whiskers OS has relesed and it is another prototype this is a emu of a project diy phone prototype i will hopefully build soon now on to new features. # marketplace with installable apps, working browser : wikipedia.org.
+a new version of whiskers OS has relesed and it is another prototype this is a emu of a project diy phone prototype i will hopefully build soon now on to new features. # marketplace with installable apps, working browser sites : https//wikipedia.org, http//frogfing.com, http//theoldnet.com. so for now enjoy 1.5 :) *not like im gonna make a new version tomorrow*.